tb0hdan/simulator/DECISIONS.md

 - Server structure was modeled after the `net/http` package given that reference itself is a simplified HTTP server.
 - Introduced `testify/suite` to preserve server state between tests and provide a more organized test suite.
 - Replaced `require` with `assert` since require breaks test flow and is prone to race conditions.

+# Known issues

+- There's a data race in TestShutdown but it appears to be localized to the test itself.